pherrymason/c3-lsp/README.md

 ## Server
 Features:
+- [x] Indexes workspace variables and function definitions
-- Naïve auto completion items of variables and function names defined in the workspace.
+- [x] Naïve auto completion items of variables and function names defined in the workspace.
-- Go to declaration (variables and functions).
+- [x] Go to declaration.

 **TODO list**
 - [ ] Index struct members and methods